at-cg/HALE/README.md

 2. minimap2 alignment and batching

-Although minimap2 can be run from the ```herro``` binary (omit --read-alns or use --write-alns to store batched alignments for future use), the preferred method is to initially run minimap2 and then utilize it to generate alignment batches.
-These batches will be used as input for the ```herro``` binary.
+Although minimap2 can be run from the ```hale``` binary (omit --read-alns or use --write-alns to store batched alignments for future use).

 ```shell
 scripts/create_batched_alignments.sh <output_from_reads_preprocessing> <read_ids> <num_of_threads> <directory_for_batches_of_alignments>